genomicsITER/NanoRTax/docs/usage.md

 ## Main arguments

+### `-name`

+Use a name to identify all the samples/barcodes contained in the pipeline run.
+This name will be used by the web application to better group samples that were analysed with the same configuration parameters in the same run.

 ### `-profile`

 Use this parameter to choose a configuration profile.
-Profiles can give configuration presets for different compute environments.
+Profiles can give configuration and parameters presets for different compute environments or use cases.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Conda) - see below.
+Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Conda).
+A "test" profile is also included with preloaded parameters for running a testing execution of NanoRTax

+We strongly recommend to use profile configuration files for specifying pipeline parameters and options for the classification steps.
+Profiles aim to simplify the pipeline execution command and provide an easy way to keep track of parametrization of past runs.

+A good starting point for creating your own profile could be coping the content of the included test profile (./conf/test.config) and editing it with the new parameters of choice.

-> We highly recommend the use of Docker, however when this is not possible, Conda is also supported.
+> We encourage the use of Docker, however when this is not possible, Conda is also supported.

-The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
-For more information and to see if your system is available in these configs please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

 Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.